This article has been updated from a previous version.

 The best way to save on car insurance — married or not — is to maintain a clean driving record.
 Follow the rules of the road whenever you’re behind the wheel and practise defensive driving.
 And be sure there’s no gap in your insurance coverage.

 You can also choose the most basic level of coverage for your specific driving needs and consider going with a higher deductible to help cut the cost of your insurance premium.
 Also, consider the type of vehicle you drive.
-Luxury/exotic vehicles, for instance, are often more to insure as their repairs are more costly than basic models.
+Luxury or exotic vehicles, for instance, often cost more to insure as their repairs are more costly than basic models.

-Finally, be sure to ask about discounts.
+Be sure to ask about discounts.
 Many insurance providers offer savings for those who bundle more than one policy, have taken a driver’s education program, or are students.
-And don’t be afraid to compare rates online before your policy is up for renewal each year.
+And finally, don’t be afraid to compare car insurance rates online before your policy is up for renewal each year.

 Interested in creating content with RATESDOTCA?
 Reach us at email@example.com.